Conflict of interest frequently asked questions

 After making disclosure(s) and/or updates, the online reporting system will ask that you certify your disclosures are accurate and complete.
 Once you make this certification, your information will route electronically for review.

 Faculty and unclassified staff must submit a certification annually and on an ad hoc basis as new significant financial interest arise.
-In addition, all investigators participating on proposed or awarded PHS-sponsored projects must complete a proposal/award-specific certification providing their disclosed financial interests at the time of proposal submission and progress reports.
+In addition, all investigators participating on proposed or awarded Department of Energy, National Nuclear Security Administration, or PHS-compliant sponsored projects must complete a disclosure profile update providing their disclosed financial interests at the time of proposal submission and progress reports.
 Periodic conflict of interest training is also required of these individuals.

 The university is responsible for reviewing all disclosures and determining whether an outside interest constitutes a conflict of interest with university responsibilities.
 Your immediate supervisor will be asked to review your certification if you have made any disclosures.
 After supervisor review, the certification is routed for administrative review and, if necessary, to the Conflict of Interest Committee.